-Painting Walls & Interiors – Tip Sheet
+Painting Walls & Interiors – Information Sheet

-How To Tell If A Wall Is Painted With Oil Or Latex: Pour some non-acetone nail polish remover or rubbing alcohol onto a clean rag and scrub the wall.
+RollerHow To Tell If Oil Or Latex Was Used: Pour some non-acetone nail polish remover or rubbing alcohol onto a clean rag and scrub the surface.
 If the paint is stripped then it’s latex, if the surface is unaffected it’s oil.

 Can You Apply Latex Over Oil (and vice versa)?
 It’s possible if you prime the area first or sand the surface really well so the paint can grab onto the surface and adhere.
 Debbie Travis says no–unless you prime the area first with an alkyd primer.